dumbbaldmonkey/beautiful-jekyll/_posts/2018-03-06-setting-up-ruby-on-rails-with-ubuntu.md

 title: Setting Up Ruby on Rails on Ubuntu 17.10
 image: /img/hello_world.jpeg
 ---
+In this article I will go through how to setup a complete Ruby on Rails development environment on Ubuntu 17.10.

+This will include how to install [rbenv], [postgres][pg], as well as [RubyMine] on your machine.

 # Setting up Rbenv
 Rbenv is my choice for a Ruby version manager.
 It is easy to use and allows you to have multiple versions of Ruby on your computer without much fuss.